Covid 19 coronavirus: Auckland's new, 'new normal' – What level 2.5 means for you

 * The new rules which make Air NZ's recovery all that harder

+"It caused anxiety... and I apologise for that.
+No wants to see people afraid.

+"I am taking some time to find out how it happened.
+It's a series of errors.
+Obviously an error has been made, I want to take to the time to find out how it happened."

-Auckland is this morning out lockdown and into another "new normal" - with roadblocks lifted and masks donned for public transport commuters and many workers.
+The apology comes as Auckland is this morning out lockdown and into another "new normal" - with roadblocks lifted and masks donned for public transport commuters and many workers.

 But concerns still remain as the cluster that plunged the city into level 3 continues to grow.

-Prime Minister Jacinda Ardern warned that she expected the Auckland cluster to get larger and that the tail of new cases "will be long".
+Ardern warned that she expected the Auckland cluster to get larger and that the tail of new cases "will be long".

 Instead of moving Auckland straight from level 3 to level 2, Ardern announced Auckland would be in a state she described as "level 2.5".